Backup Less Archive More

 - De-duplication – Looks for common blocks and creates a hash table

 - Compression – Gives us more for less, providing the data is compressible

 - RAID Array – Cheaper than a VTL and uses the backup software to create the virtual tape library

-- When a new version of backup software comes out.
-Do we upgrade or forklift upgrade to something else?
+- Change Backup Software – Do we upgrade or forklift upgrade to something else.

-- Does the SAN and virtualised environment need additional backup agents?
+- New infrastructure – More SAN storage and virtualised environment needs additional agents.

 The indirect costs associated with backup are as follows:

 - Purchase / upgrade tier 1 storage to cope with increased data volumes

 - Slower performance due to increased disk fragmentation

 - Increased costs for support, maintenance and upgrades